oscarbenedito/oscarbenedito.com/content/about.md

 ## Privacy

-The site contains no ads, analytics or cross-site references.
-As far as I know, my host ([Autistici/Inventati](https://www.autistici.org/)) does not keep any logs of the website's visitors.
+The site contains no ads or cross-site references.
+I am currently hosted by [Digital Ocean](https://www.digitalocean.com/) and can't guarantee that they don't keep any logs of the website's visitors.

 ## Licenses